stevendae/CarND-Behavioral-Cloning/README.md

 |dense_4 (Dense)                 |(None, 1)         |11      |dense_3          |
 |                                |**Total params**  |252219  |                 |

+The image is initially processed through the lambda layer where the pixel colour values are normalized to a range of -1 to 1.
+Each convolutional layer that follows afterward implements the relu activation function.

 ### 2. Attempts to reduce overfitting in the model
-I added a dropout layer with a keep probability of 0.50 after the second fully connected layer of 50 nodes to minimize overfitting. (model.py line 42)
+I added a dropout layer with a keep probability of 0.50 after the second fully connected layer of 50 nodes in order to combat the proclivity for overfitting. (model.py line 42)
 The model deploys RELU activations to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18) to avoid saturation in vision perception and to minimize error in gradient descent.